Skip to main content

 • exclude: Optional glob patterns for schema.table values to exclude

-These are the actual built-in accessors:
+These are the built-in templates nao can render per table:

 • columns